-The Best hiking trip in Ecuador for 2023: Exploring from Ibarra to Cubilche!
+The Best hiking trip in Ecuador: Exploring from Ibarra to Cubilche!

 Visiting Ibarra and specifically, Cubilche, is a well-kept secret for hiking experts and enthusiasts.
 But keep reading for how I discovered it and how you can too.
 This should definetely be on your 2021 trip itinerary to Ecuador.